Questions About Estate Planning Litigation and Appeals?

-Additionally, the contesting of a will with which people are more familiar also requires the skills of an experienced litigator.
-Each party involved will ask the court to solve a dispute over the validity of the will.
-Similarly, parties may be in dispute over the guardianship of minor children.
-This type of situation will also go to probate court, where the attorneys will argue for each party’s interests.
+- Contesting a will.
+Multiple parties familiar with the will may ask the court to solve a dispute over the validity of the will.
+A common dispute is over the guardianship of minor children.
+This situation will go to probate court, where the attorneys communicate their clients’ positions.

-One such example is in a family where the deceased individual was married multiple times.
-That alone can complicate matters.
-If previous marriages produced children, an even greater conflict can arise.
-In composing the will, the individual should ensure a clear division of assets between the current spouse and all of the children from previous and the current marriages.
-An experienced estate planning litigation attorney might recommend a trust, as opposed to a will, for such a situation.
+When the deceased individual was married multiple times, problems are likely to emerge.
+If previous marriages produced children, then the situation can become even more complex.
+When composing a will, the decedent should ensure a clear division of assets between the current spouse and all of the children from previous and current marriages.
+In order to maintain clear boundaries, it is important to retain the services of an estate planning litigation attorney.
+He or she may recommend setting up a trust, instead of a will, to resolve the situation.

-Even in setting up trusts, the arrangements must be carefully and concisely stated in order to avoid confusion.
-A conflict of interest can arise if the surviving spouse is given power of appointment of the trust or named the trustee.
-Typically, it’s best to appoint an independent trustee and there are trust companies which specifically handle these situations.
+Even when setting up trusts, a carefully worded arrangement can still result in confusion.
+A conflict of interest could potentially arise if the surviving spouse is named as the trustee or given the power of appointment over the trust.
+Typically, it is best to appoint an independent trustee or hire a trust company to handle the situation.